 Access your crane usage data, maintenance data and asset details on yourKONECRANES.com.
 Our cloud-based customer portal gives you a transparent view of service events and activities over any selected time period.

 Accurate warehouse management and automated procurement increase the reliability of Steel-Kamet Oy’s operations

 Steel-Kamet Oy transferred a large part of the components required in its production and maintenance to the Konecranes Agilon® warehouse automation system.
-Each component can now be found easily and nothing will run out, which not only saves time; but also improves the reliability of operations and deliveries.
+Each component can now be found easily, and nothing will run out, which saves time and improves the reliability of operations and deliveries.

 Steel-Kamet designs and manufactures concrete mixing plants, precast solutions, heating systems and related lifecycle services for worksites in the energy and mining industries, as well as for the construction industry, across the world.
 Its product range covers solutions from small- to large-scale production, and from precast solutions to high-mobility concrete mixing plants.

 The production, assembly, warehouse and maintenance operations of the largest operator in the sector in the Nordic countries are located in 3,500 m2 facilities in Kalajoki.
 The company has operated for more than 40 years and employs 40 people.

 The reasons for updating warehouse management are well-known by many companies.